-Our mission of Actuaries Supporting Others is made up of three components.
-From rewarding excellence to supporting our community to addressing future challenges, the IFoA Foundation is helping the profession to have an even more positive impact.
+Our mission of Actuaries supporting others is made up of of three elements.
+From rewarding excellence to supporting our community and addressing future challenges, the IFoA Foundation is helping the profession to make an even greater positive impact.

-For many years, the IFoA’s Scottish Board has supported the school mathematics competition Enterprising Maths in Scotland, at a national and regional level.
-Part of this has been sponsored through funds from the Faculty of Actuaries Charitable Trust, which now forms part of the IFoA Foundation.
-As well as encouraging the love of mathematics in schools, it is hoped we see the next generation of actuaries emerging through many of the talented participants.
+For many years, the IFoA’s Scottish Board has supported the school mathematics competition Enterprising Maths in Scotland at a national and regional level.
+As well as encouraging a love of mathematics in schools, we also hope that this event will encourage the talented participants to consider a career in the actuarial profession.

 Addressing future challenges

 The IFoA funds a range of education and research prizes.
-Very often winners request that their prize money be donated to a charitable cause close to their heart – these have ranged from large international charities like Unicef to smaller local charities, such as Leicester Hospitals Charity, and international recipients such as a charity supporting flying doctors in Africa.
+Winners often request that their prize money be donated to a charitable cause close to their heart – these have ranged from large international charities, such as Unicef, to smaller local charities, such as Leicester Hospitals Charity, and international recipients such as a charity supporting flying doctors in Africa.

 Support our work

-Our ability to support these worthy causes is clearly dependent on our success in raising funds from our members and other sources.
-Donating to the Foundation is a fantastic way to help the profession support others; take a look at the quick and easy ways you can donate:
+Our ability to support these excellent causes is dependent on our success in raising funds from our members and other sources.
+Donating to the Foundation is a fantastic way to help the profession support others.
+Take a look at the quick and easy ways you can donate:

 Make a one-off donation

-For larger donations, please contact the IFoA Foundation's General Manager, Belinda Dee (email@example.com), to pay by direct bank transfer.
+For larger donations, please contact Belinda Dee (General Manager) at email@example.com to pay by direct bank transfer.

 Follow the IFoA Foundation on social media